jgermita/jekyll-now/_posts/2017-11-16-Closed-loop-driving.md

 The relevant hardware setup is below:
 * Drivetrain geared for 18ft/sec linear speed.
-* Cross the Road Electronics [Pigeon IMU](http://www.ctr-electronics.com/gadgeteer-imu-module-pigeon.html)
+* Cross the Road Electronics [Pigeon IMU](http://www.ctr-electronics.com/gadgeteer-imu-module-pigeon.html) (Any sensor that returns a yaw rate is acceptable. just make sure the robot doesn't saturate it when in a full speed turn.)

 Below is the code used on the robot.
 It is a P loop on the yaw rate of the drivetrain.
 It converts the driver's turning input into a yaw rate(turning speed) setpoint that a P controller will work to follow.